Delightful Adventures

 It tastes like pumpkin pie, just without the crust…so I guess we can also call it vegan pumpkin pie pudding! (try my vegan pumpkin pie recipe if you’re looking for a good one!)

-This is one of those desserts that’s simple enough for school snacks but tastes decadent enough to serve as the sweet ending to a big holiday meal.
-So let’s go through the steps and everything you need to know before you make it.
+This is one of those desserts that's simple enough for school snacks but tastes decadent enough to serve as the sweet ending to a big holiday meal (just like my vanilla pudding, chocolate pudding, avocado pudding, and my sweet potato pudding!).

 Ingredients for Eggless Pumpkin Pudding